nasa/Transform-to-Open-Science-Book/Open_Science_Cookbook/Your_Organizations_Open_Science_Journey.md

 UNESCO also [provided guidance](https://en.unesco.org/science-sustainable-future/open-science/recommendation) to consider “the development of a monitoring framework with qualitative and quantitative indicators, within national strategic plans and shared at the international level, with objectives and actions in the short, medium and long term for the implementation of the present.”

-Once an ‘open science plan’ is developed, ideally it is shared publicly along with a dashboard that shows progress with clearly defined metrics.
+Once an open science plan is developed, ideally, it is shared publicly alongside clearly defined metrics.
 Here are some example activities that could be a part of that plan, sorted by type of organization:
-* **Science Associations:** Designate 1 day of annual meetings to focus on open science education.
+* **Science Associations:** Designate one day of annual meetings to focus on open science education.
 This could include workshops, tutorials, and showcases, and should aim to represent all the aspects of participating in and contributing to open science.
 This would reach a large percentage of the scientific community and create an urgency around learning to use these new tools to conduct research.
-Advance ability to publish software research notebooks alongside research results.
-Create open science awards and include open science activities in criteria for existing honors where possible.
-Allow award nominations to include teams.
+Consider creating open science awards and include open science activities in criteria for existing honors where possible, and allow award nominations to include teams.
-* **Federal Agencies:** Designate 1 day each month to advance open science practices.
+* **Federal Agencies:** Designate one day each month to advance open science practices.
 Remove bureaucratic barriers to open science, incentivise open science activities, and provide training opportunities for learning open science tools.
-Update agency evaluation and promotion criteria and guidelines to better enable participation in open science.
-Set agency workforce training goals aligned with doing open science and learning the tools to work collaboratively and openly.
+Update agency evaluation, promotion criteria, and guidelines to better enable participation in open science.
-* **Institutions:** Update evaluation and promotion criteria to include recognition of open science activities.
+* **Academic Institutions:** Update evaluation and promotion criteria to include recognition of open science activities.
 Incorporate open science best practices into graduate and undergraduate curricula.
 Update intellectual property guidelines to align with open initiatives.
 Develop open science cohorts within departments to support the move towards openness.
-Develop open science practices and encourage the use of collaborative cloud computing environments for research.

 ## Section 2: Holding Discussions on Open Science

-It can be a bit difficult to know when to begin when you are updating existing operating procedures to include open science.
+It can be a bit difficult to know where to begin when you are updating existing procedures to better account for an open science ethos.
 Using the sources we cite below, we put together a list of "food for thought" questions to discuss as an organization.

-## Discussing Research and Data Products
+### Discussing Research and Data Products
-* Consider the data held in trust by your organization.
+* Consider the data held in trust by your organization:
     * Where can researchers find your data?
-What is your process/method for releasing data?
-Can portions of it be anonymized such that it can be shared?
-Is the process for requesting access to your data clear?
-How fast is the data request process and how often do you go through the process of releasing data?
-Does your organization have practices around pre-registration and archiving?
-Are these practices well-known and front-of-mind?
+    * What is your process/method for releasing data?
+    * Can portions of it be anonymized such that it can be shared?
+    * Is the process for requesting access to your data clear?
+    * How fast is the data request process and how often do you go through the process of releasing data?
+    * Does your organization have practices around pre-registration and archiving?
+    * Are these practices well-known and front-of-mind?
-    * [Registry of Research Data Repositories](https://www.re3data.org/) is an example site for finding open databases
+    * An example of a tool that allows searching of open databases is [Registry of Research Data Repositories](https://www.re3data.org/)
 * If your organization produces research, consider if:
     * Research plans may be made available, prior to the start of the project,
     * That reproducibility/replicability studies be valued and encouraged, and